SleeveShirts

 A sun hoodie weighs less than your phone and outlasts 50 bottles of sunscreen.
 Pick one.
 Wear it every time.

 Affiliate Disclosure: As an Amazon Associate, SleeveShirts.com earns from qualifying purchases.
 We may receive a small commission if you buy through our links — at no extra cost to you.
-This helps fund our independent research and testing.
+This helps fund independent editorial research and site maintenance.

 Medical Disclaimer: This article is for informational purposes only.
 While we reference dermatological research and skin cancer statistics, this content is not medical advice.
 Consult a board-certified dermatologist for personalized sun protection recommendations.